 - Sloths are excellent swimmers.
-They sometimes will drop from a tree limb into water and use their long arms to swim with broad strokes.
+They sometimes will drop from a tree limb into the water and use their long arms to swim with broad strokes.

 - The three-toed sloth emits a long, high-pitched call that echoes through the forests as “ahh-eeee.”
-Because of this cry these sloths are sometimes called ais (pronounced “eyes”).
+Because of this cry, these sloths are sometimes called ais (pronounced “eyes”).

 - Three-toed sloths also have an advantage that few other mammals possess: They have extra neck vertebrae that allows them to turn their heads some 270 degrees.